 |A | EE|

-People sense that they are being taken seriously, that a person is performing who approaches the task with the utmost discipline while creating an awareness of various musical genres and styles.
-Garrett’s desire to diminish the awe of classical music felt by young audiences in particular, to spark a whirlwind in the music scene while striving to sweep as many people off their feet as he possibly can, is fulfilled to an overwhelming degree.
+Whereas many conservative contemporaries wonder whether uncompromising excellence and popularity, art and commerce can or may even be reconciled, David Garrett long ago proved that it is possible, enthralling listeners of all ages.
+The same new, incredibly electrifying spirit pervades lofty philharmonic halls holding sold-out classical concerts and open-air arenas staging crossover programs.
+The people sense that they are being taken seriously, that a person is performing who approaches the task with utmost discipline while creating an awareness for various musical genres and styles.
+Garrett’s desire to diminish the awe of classical music felt by young audiences in particular, to spark a whirlwind in the music scene while striving to sweep as many people off their feet as he possibly can is fulfilled to an overwhelming degree.

-David Garrett is not only a technically brilliant recording artist who has received the praise and support of such eminent violin virtuosi as Isaac Stern, Yehudi Menuhin and in particular Ida Haendel.
-His greatness is also reflected in his mental approach.
-As one of the few classically versed artists, he has an undistorted perspective on tradition and modernity.
+David Garrett is not only a technically brilliant recording artist who has received the praise and support of such eminent violin virtuosos as Isaac Stern, Yehudi Menuhin and in particular Ida Haendel.
+His greatness is also reflected in his mental countenance.
+As one of the few classically versed artists he has an undistorted perspective on tradition and modernity.
 Thinking in terms of fixed categories is foreign to him.
 “In my eye, the Paganinis, Liszts and Chopins of the 19th century were the world’s first rock stars,” he says.
 Garrett knows the secrets of great music and understands that the more substance a work has, the more possibilities an artist has to make it his own and place it in new contexts.
-“Bach arranged Vivaldi, and Mozart arranged Turkish marches.
+“Bach arranged Vivaldi and Mozart arranged Turkish marches.
 Beethoven wanted to enchant the masses too, employing musical means to this end.
 Great composers have always incorporated elements which were popular in their day and there is nothing reprehensible about that.
 On the contrary.”

-David plays the “A. Busch” Stradivarius (1716)
+David is playing the “A. Busch” Stradivarius (1716)

 If you wish to revise this biography please contact Mark Stephan Buhl Artists Management (firstname.lastname@example.org).
 Please use material of the current season only.